-Soon, Andrea and Jon were racing home from work each day to check their messages.
+Soon, Jenny and Jon were racing home from work each day to check their messages.
 They quickly moved from chatting online to their first nervous phonecall and after that, well, they were unstoppable.
 Soon, they were ready to meet in person.

-Andrea picked out her outfit with care, had a friend stop by to give her a pep talk and an outfit critique and then left for a coffee shop that she and Jon had determined to be exactly between their towns.
+Jenny picked out her outfit with care, had a friend stop by to give her a pep talk and an outfit critique and then left for a coffee shop that she and Jon had determined to be exactly between their towns.
 She was shaking as she ordered a latte and sat down at a table with a good view of the door.

-Jon walked in and Andrea recognised him immediately.
+Jon walked in and Jenny recognised him immediately.
 He came straight over and they bumped noses accidentally as they tried to do the whole continental greeting thing.
-Instead of feeling mortified though, Andrea felt an instant calm and chuckled along with Jon’s witty observance – she forgets what he said exactly, but she knew straight away that she liked this guy as much in reality as she did online.
+Instead of feeling mortified though, Jenny felt an instant calm and chuckled along with Jon’s witty observance – she forgets what he said exactly, but she knew straight away that she liked this guy as much in reality as she did online.

-Now, two years into the relationship, Andrea couldn’t be happier.
+Now, two years into the relationship, Jenny couldn’t be happier.
 She and Jon are moving in together, finally, after a few hiccups with deciding which town to move to for ease of commute.
 They’re planning a holiday for the summer and still visiting the coffee shop where they first bumped noses.
 If she could change one thing?

 ‘I’d have signed up sooner!
 Jon was online for a month before I was – imagine if someone else had snapped him up before I got there!’